ianstormtaylor/slate/docs/reference/plugins/plugin.md

 The `onBeforeChange` handler isn't a native browser event handler.
 Instead, it is invoked whenever the editor receives a new state and before propagating a new state to `onChange`.
 Returning a new state will update the editor's state before rendering, continuing down the plugin stack.

 Like `onChange`, `onBeforeChange` is cummulative.

+### `render`
+`Function render(props: Object, state: State, editor: Editor) => Object || Void`

+The `render` property allows you to define higher-order-component-like behavior.
+It is passed all of the properties of the editor, including `props.children`.
+You can then choose to wrap the existing `children` in any custom elements or proxy the properties however you choose.
+This can be useful for rendering toolbars, styling the editor, rendering validation, etc.

+### `renderPortal`
+`Function renderPortal(state: State, editor: Editor) => Object || Void`

+The `renderPortal` property allows you to define extra elements that will render outside of the editor, in a separate [portal]().
+This is useful for rendering hovering menus, or other cases where you don't need to render inside the editor, but want to add elements to the DOM.

 ### `schema`
 `Object`